zcstanley/DATA2LIFT/justiceimpacted/README.md

 ## Closing Thoughts

 This project uses the FBI's 2022 NIBRS+SRS data, ignoring missing values, to distribute youth arrests to PUMAs using available age/sex/race data.
 While this approach provides a useful analysis framework, the limitations mentioned above should be carefully considered in any conclusions drawn from the data.

----

-For further details on the scripts, their usage, and any specific requirements or dependencies, please refer to the individual script files.